Laminating is an excellent way to protect your items, whether you're preserving a memory (such as photos) or documents such as IDs and certificates.

 If you're in a pinch, the Postal Annex is a good option because it is open on both weekends and holidays.

 Postal Annex will laminate all kinds of documents—photos included—and will also provide mounting materials such as foam backing or gator board to give your document support.

 Prices range from $1 to $3 per foot depending on the thickness of the laminated paper.

 4 Popular US Retail Stores That Don’t Laminate

-On the other hand, it makes sense to assume that large, multinational stores like Walmart would offer laminating services.
+On the other hand, it makes sense to assume that large, multinational stores like Walmart would be the first places we think of when wondering where to get things laminated.

-But if you’re wondering what stores will laminate your things for you, skip these ones:
+But if you’re wondering what stores offer laminating services, skip these ones: